hubblo-org/scaphandre/README.md

 ### Structure

 Scaphandre is a not only a tool, but a framework.
 Modules dedicated to collect energy comsumption data from the host are called [**Sensors**](docs/sensors).
-Modules that are dedicated to send those data to a given channel or remote system are called (**Exporters**)[docs/exporters].
+Modules that are dedicated to send those data to a given channel or remote system are called [**Exporters**](docs/exporters).
 New Sensors and Exporters are going to be created and all contributions are welcome.

 ### Roadmap

 The ongoing roadmap can be seen [here](https://github.com/hubblo-org/scaphandre/projects/1).
 Any feature request are welcome, please join us.

+### Footprint

+In opposition to its name, scaphandre aims to be as light and clean as possible.
+One of the main focus of the project is to come as close as possible to a 0 overhead, both about resources consumption and power consumption.